With its one-time use capsules and quick results, Nima makes life for the gluten-free that much easier.

 The gluten-free sensation is a trendy diet phase for some people, but is a serious health matter for others.
 For anyone with gluten on the brain, it can be tough to tell when the threatening compound is present in trace amounts that are small, but still threatening.
 Say hello to Nima, a handheld gluten detection device created by 6SensorLabs to save individuals with celiac disease from dangerous meals and awkward dinner parties.

 After placing a small food sample into the pre-prepared capsule, screwing on the lid grinds the sample for a better testing surface.
 Nima then conducts an antibody-based test that mimics scientific lab testing.
-It works by exposing the ground food sample to a chemical mixture laced in each disposable capsule.
-As the mixture saturates a test strip within the body of the Nima device, sensors detect whether or not any gluten is present.
+It works by exposing the ground food sample to a chemical mixture contained in each disposable capsule.
+As the mixture saturates a test strip within the Nima device, sensors detect whether or not any gluten is present.

 A simple smiley face or a frown appears on the Nima display to indicate the test’s results.
 In under two minutes, the device can detect up to 20 parts per million (ppm) of gluten.
 In more common food quantities, that works out to the same as 20 milligrams of gluten per 1 kilogram of food.
 Nima’s single use testing capsules are also disposable, so the Nima device itself is always ready for a new sample without having to clean or refill any components.
-Nima’s mobile app also stores your test results and keeps track of foods you find frequently, in addition to its community platform that lets you communicate with other gluten concerned users.
-Nima is also developing a database of gluten-free results that could integrate with restaurant discovery apps like Yelp.
+In just three minutes, you’ll know if your food is safe to eat.